T3KScarecrow/Alagaesia-Wiki/Alagaesia/AAA Session Summaries/Lyric's Notes/Entry 18 -.md

 Natalie pocketed it.

 Among the papers was an open book.
 A familiar one.
-The very same _[[Terrors & Spooks That Might Just Be True]]_ that I own, opened to the entry on creatures called "The Whisperers".
+The very same _[[Terrors And Spooks That Might Just Be True Index|Terrors & Spooks That Might Just Be True]]_ that I own, opened to the entry on creatures called "[[The Whisperers]]".

 This is no coincidence.
 I will have to read up on that entry in my own copy, when I get the chance.